·

 Step 2: Run the alphabet soup expansion.

 Enter your seed keyword followed by each letter of the alphabet.
 “Sales follow up a” returns “sales follow up app,” “sales follow up automation,” and “sales follow up after meeting.”
 Do this manually or use an autocomplete keyword tool to automate all 26 variations in one click.
 The manual version takes 20-30 minutes per keyword.
 The tool version takes 10 seconds.
+For the full manual technique step by step, see our guide on how to find YouTube autocomplete keywords.

 Step 3: Add buyer-intent modifiers.